SIGCSE Committees

 To form a SIGCSE Committee, a proposal is sent to the SIGCSE Board for approval.
 See further information on creating and managing a committee.

-SIGCSE currently has four live committees.
+SIGCSE currently has 2 active committee(s).

-Committee on Computing Education in Liberal Arts Colleges
+Computing Education in Liberal Arts Colleges

 - Established: 2016